owkin/PyDESeq2/docs/source/index.rst

 Currently, available features broadly correspond to the default settings of DESeq2 (v1.34.0) for single-factor and multi-factor analysis (with categorical or continuous factors) using Wald tests, with an optional `apeGLM <https://academic.oup.com/bioinformatics/article/35/12/2084/5159452>`_ LFC shrinkage step :cite:p:`zhu2019heavy`.

+PyDESeq2 also supports `pytximport <https://bioconductor.org/packages/release/bioc/html/tximport.html>`_-derived
+normalization factors :cite:p:`kuehlGeneCountEstimation2024b`, enabling accurate differential expression analysis with transcript-level quantification data from tools like Salmon, Kallisto, or RSEM.
+When explicitly enabled, this feature accounts for gene length differences between samples due to differential isoform usage.

-We plan to implement more in the near future.
+We plan to implement more features in the near future.
 In case there is a feature you would particularly like to be implemented, feel free to open an issue on GitHub.